Our Campus

 The Cottage

 Build in the 1850s, this simple residence served as the home for many sextons and rectory housekeepers.
-The Cottage is currently the home for the School’s Head of School, Chaplain and school mascot.
+The Cottage is currently the home for our School Chaplain and his family.

 The Lychgate